 Capture a valid measure of student perceptions of school safety and connectedness in at least one grade within each grade span the LEA serves (e.g. TK-5, 6-8, 9-12); and

-At a minimum, allow the disaggregation of data by student groups identified in California Education Code 52052
+At a minimum, report disaggregated data by student groups identified in California Education Code 52052, when such data is available as part of the local school climate survey.

 Based on the analysis of local data, including the local climate survey data, LEAs are to respond to the following three prompts.
 Each prompt response is limited to 3,000 characters.
 An LEA may provide hyperlink(s) to other documents as necessary within each prompt:

-Prompt 1 (DATA): Describe the local climate survey data, including data disaggregated by student groups.
+Prompt 1 (DATA): Describe the local climate survey data, including available data disaggregated by student groups.
 LEAs using surveys that provide an overall score, such as the California Healthy Kids Survey, are encouraged to report the overall score for all students as well as available student group scores.
 Responses may also include an analysis of a subset of specific items on a local survey and additional data collection tools that are particularly relevant to school conditions and climate.

 Prompt 2 (MEANING): Describe key learnings, including identified needs and areas of strength determined through the analysis of data described in Prompt 1, including the available data disaggregated by student group.